Web Loom logo

 Zoneless Angular (Angular 19+)

 Signals enable zoneless change detection — Angular updates the DOM only when a signal value changes, rather than after every async operation.
+Since fromLoomSignal-bridged state is already signal-based, it works unchanged in a zoneless app.
 To opt in, replace provideZoneChangeDetection in app.config.ts:

 import { provideExperimentalZonelessChangeDetection } from '@angular/core';